inSileco/graphicsutils/README.md

 Add a box
 ---------

-Box allows the user to add any axes around the plot.
+The `box2` function allows the user to add any axes around the plot in a more flexoble way.

 ``` r
 par(mar=rep(2,4))